 University of Washington

-I am a third-year PhD student at the University of Washington, in the department of Health Services with an emphasis on Health Behavior and Social Determinants of Health.
+I am a fourth-year PhD student at the University of Washington, in the department of Health Services with an emphasis on Health Behavior and Social Determinants of Health.
 Currently, I am working as a Research Assistant under Dr. India Ornelas’ supervision and funded by a diversity supplement from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 My research focuses on engaging Latinos in community based participatory research to gain a better understanding of the most effective and culturally appropriate intervention approaches that address substance abuse among Latino immigrant communities.
 In my dissertation, I am focusing on three papers on alcohol use and Latino immigrant men’s participation in research.
 I plan to continue working on my dissertation and incorporate substance abuse research as it relates to unhealthy alcohol use among Latino immigrant men.
 My research interests are to understand the complex ways in which gender, immigration status, poverty, and other contextual factors affect patterns of health behavior and health status in Latino communities.
 Previously, I earned my Masters in Public Health (MPH) in Health Promotion and Behavioral Science from San Diego State University in 2014.
 My career goal is to become a tenured faculty member at a research-focused university, with a faculty position.
 After completing my PhD, I plan to apply for post-doctoral research positions and then to a tenure track faculty position.

 Ornelas, IJ., Torres, VN., Serrano S. (2016) Patterns of Unhealthy Alcohol Use among Latino Day Laborers.
 Journal of Health Behavior and Policy Review, 3(10,) 361-370.
 DOI: https://doi.org/10.14485/HBPR.3.4.7